 \section{Abstract}

-Suicide remains a global health concern for the field of health, which urgently needs innovative approaches for early detection and intervention.
-In this paper, we focus on identifying suicidal intentions in SuicideWatch Reddit posts and present a novel approach to suicide detection using the cutting-edge RoBERTa-CNN model, a variant of RoBERTa (Robustly optimized BERT approach).
-RoBERTa is used for various Natural Language Processing (NLP) tasks, including text classification and sentiment analysis.
-The effectiveness of the RoBERTa lies in its ability to capture textual information and form semantic relationships within texts.
-By adding the Convolution Neural Network (CNN) layer to the original model, the RoBERTa enhances its ability to capture important patterns from heavy datasets.
-To evaluate the RoBERTa-CNN, we experimented on the Suicide and Depression Detection dataset and obtained solid results.
-For example, RoBERTa-CNN achieves 98\% mean accuracy with the standard deviation (STD) of 0.0009.
-It also reaches over 97.5\% mean AUC value with an STD of 0.0013.
-In the meanwhile, RoBERTa-CNN outperforms competitive methods, demonstrating the robustness and ability to capture nuanced linguistic patterns for suicidal intentions.
-Therefore, RoBERTa-CNN can detect suicide intention on text data very well.
+Suicide remains a pressing global health concern, necessitating innovative approaches for early detection and intervention.
+This paper focuses on identifying suicidal intentions in posts from the SuicideWatch subreddit by proposing a novel deep-learning approach that utilizes the state-of-the-art RoBERTa-CNN model.
+The robustly Optimized BERT Pretraining Approach (RoBERTa) excels at capturing textual nuances and forming semantic relationships within the text.
+The remaining Convolutional Neural Network (CNN) head enhances RoBERTa's capacity to discern critical patterns from extensive datasets.
+To evaluate RoBERTa-CNN, we conducted experiments on the Suicide and Depression Detection dataset, yielding promising results.
+For instance, RoBERTa-CNN achieves a mean accuracy of 98\% with a standard deviation (STD) of 0.0009.
+Additionally, we found that data quality significantly impacts the training of a robust model.
+To improve data quality, we removed noise from the text data while preserving its contextual content through either manually cleaning or utilizing the OpenAI API.